• Mattress Guides

 FAQs

-How often should you wash your comforter?
+How often should you wash your bed comforter?

 You should wash your comforter at least once a month.
 Even though your bed sheets have more direct contact with your body, your comforter still accumulates body fluids and dead skin cells.
 They also absorb dust mites and bacteria.
 Over time, your comforter may also become flat from constant use.